 - 1. Does the Company have an independent committee which oversees the selection of a relative of a director for holding office or place or profit? - 2.
 Is the director interested in the appointment part of the selection committee?
 If yes, did the director participate in the discussion pertaining to the said appointment? - 3.
-Is the remuneration payable to the person being appointed comparable to other employees of the Company occupying similar positions/ grades? - 4.
-Has the profile of the person being appointed disclosed? - 5.
-Does the person appointed possess relevant qualification and experience for the position and was capable of being appointed regardless of association?
+Is the remuneration payable disclosed?
+Does the same include variable component? - 4.
+Is the remuneration payable to the person being appointed comparable to other employees of the Company occupying similar positions/ grades? - 5.
+Has the profile of the person being appointed disclosed? - 6.
+Does the person appointed possess relevant qualification and experience for the position and was capable of being appointed regardless of association? - 7.
+Has the Company clubbed resolution for past remuneration and future remuneration? - 8.
+Is the remuneration almost same to all the persons holding/ proposed to hold such office of profit?